Circle Of Janus

 Meet The Shake Ups In Ponyville, an original music project inspired by the television series and pop culture phenomenon My Little Pony: Friendship Is Magic!
 For the past three years, this collective of musicians has been wowing audiences across the U.S. with its brand of "pony power pop," performing at fan events (the MLP Fair, Ponycon, Ponyville Ciderfest) and major conventions (Comic Con, Wizard World, Gen Con).
 The Shake Ups In Ponyville have released three full-length albums of original MLP-based music, and have even performed with voice actors and musicians from the MLP series.
 The band's stage show includes audience sing-alongs, group dancing, and multimedia clips from the series.
 The Shake Ups In Ponyville are professional crowd pleasers whose performances are fun for the whole family!

-For additional information, please refer to The Shake Ups In Ponyville's Web Page.
+For additional information, please refer to The Shake Ups's Web Page.

 Auntie Toast is exhausted after having to come up with that bio, but she'll keep at it.
 Auntie Toast learned everything she knows about hosting and toasting from her very own implausibly young Auntie, Moxie Ann Magnus.
 Her existence is a little hard to explain, there's been some time travel and extensive journeying to get her where she is today.
 She'd like to thank the lovely gentleman with that long scarf for dropping her off in Indianapolis.